 And those who disbelieve say, “Why was the Qur’an not revealed to him all at once?”
 Thus [it is] that We may strengthen thereby your heart.
 And We have spaced it distinctly.
 (Al Furqan verse 32)

 Here ALLAH explicitly mentions, that progressive revelation of Quran was on purpose to “strengthen the heart of holy prophet Muhammad (p.b.u.h).”
-The Holy Prophet was facing many challenges when the first revelation came to the last revelation.
+The Holy Prophet was facing many challenges when the first revelation came to the last one.
 He was facing animosity from people of Makkah, from his surrounding tribes and his tribe too.
-He faced opposition even from within his family, from his uncles.
+Also the opposition even from within his family, from his uncles.

 As the Ayah mentioned above tells, dis-believers challenged about revelation to Prophet Muhammad, and ALLAH, in turn, challenged them to create one single chapter or even an Ayah to prove their selves.
 But they were unable to do so.
 One of the principal most aims was, to make it easier for the ordinary people of that time to memorize and understand it thoroughly.
 Arabs were usually illiterates, and the concept of Islam was new for them.
-But the people of that time were later to be termed as “Sahaba,” “the companions of the prophet”. and transfer for the real essence of Islam to future generations was a huge responsibility on Sahaaba.
+But the people of that time later termed as “Sahaba,” “the companions of the prophet”. and transfer for the real essence of Islam to future generations was a huge responsibility on Sahaaba.

 Arabs were deeply involved in paganism for decades.
 Uprooting such deep cultural roots was not a task of one day.
 Initial need was to weaken their faith on idol worship and build up this faith on monotheism.
-Once their minds were prepared, then formed the space for some more noble deeds.
-Then came ayahs about prevention of individual acts like consumption of liquor, halaal haraam food, illegal relationships, etc. Hence, we can say that the chronology of revelation was perfectly planned by ALLAH Almighty, and one can not deny the wisdom of progressive revelation of Quran.
+Once their minds prepared, then formed the space for some more noble deeds.
+Then came ayahs about prevention of individual acts like consumption of liquor, halaal haraam food, illegal relationships, etc. Hence, we can say that the chronology of revelation was perfectly planned by ALLAH Almighty. and one can not deny the wisdom of progressive revelation of Quran.